Vegan lentil quinoa and vegetable stuffed peppers that are packed with protein, flavor, and all things delicious.

 Let’s connect!
 Hop on over to our Facebook page and give it a like, and follow us on Instagram and Twitter, and follow us and share this and other Veganosity recipes on Pinterest.
 We'd be so grateful if you did.
 If you like this recipe and can't wait to see what we're going to share next, subscribe to Veganosity.
 Just fill in the subscription box above our picture in the top right corner of the page.
 And, Alex and I love hearing from you, please leave a comment and let us know what you think of our recipes.

-- 2 tbsp ground flax seed + 6 tablespoons of water – mixed together well – This is your “egg.”
+- 2 tablespoon ground flax seed + 6 tablespoons of water – mixed together well – This is your “egg.”

 - 1 cup lentils + 4 cups of water – rinse and check the lentils for foreign objects